FixeGanda/PumpFunVolumeBot/README.md

 # PumpFunVolumeBot
-Free to use bump bot for your pump fun tokens
+Free to use bump bot for your meme coins / pump fun tokens.
 # pump-fun-bump-bot

 This bot buy and sell automatically on pump.fun and raydium.